samhohcm/RobotArm-Motors-Worksheet/index.md

       <div class="card-body">
         <p style="text-align:center"><span style="color:Red"><b>!!!
 Make sure your hands are far away from the motor arm! !!!</b></span> </p>
         <p>Try pressing the buttons.</p>
         <p>If you did it the same way as the zero code, button A will increase the angle, and button B will decrease the angle.
-You can see the angle scrolling across the LEDs, before the arm moves.
+You can see the angle scrolling across the LEDs, before the arm moves.</p>
         <br>
         <p>Turn off the battery pack.
 Move the arm a bit, you should be able to move the arm. <b>Keep your hands away</b>, and then turn on the battery pack again.
 What happens?</p>
         <br>